The Texas franchise tax is a privilege tax imposed on each taxable entity formed or organized in Texas or doing business in Texas.

 An entity ending its existence that is not part of a combined group must file

-If your entity is a member of a combined group, see Rule 3.590(k) to determine whether you are required to file a final report in addition to the annual report and appropriate information report.
+If your entity is a member of a combined group, see Rule 3.590(k), Margin: Combined Reporting to determine whether you are required to file a final report in addition to the annual report and appropriate information report.

 A taxable entity will owe no tax based on the following criteria.
 Note that the reporting requirements are different for each scenario.

-Because annualized revenue is not less than the $1,080,000 no-tax-due threshold, the taxable entity does not qualify to file a No Tax Due Information Report.
+Because annualized revenue is not less than the $1,080,000 no tax due threshold, the taxable entity does not qualify to file a No Tax Due Report.
 It is eligible to file using the E-Z Computation.

 No. TTC 171.206 says "…the following information is confidential and may not be made open to public inspection: 1) information that is obtained from a record or other instrument that is required by this chapter to be filed with the comptroller."
 We believe this provision makes the information on the OIR confidential.

 The entity that filed incorrectly should submit a letter with its name and taxpayer number stating that the report was filed in error and the entity will report with a combined group.
 The letter must also include the name and taxpayer number of the combined group's reporting entity, along with a request for a refund or authorization to transfer any tax payment from the member's account to the reporting entity's account.